robinhood/faust/docs/userguide/tables.rst

     async for event in topic.stream():
         withdrawals = user_withdrawals[event.account]
         withdrawals.append(event.amount)
+        # OOPS!
+Did not update the table with the new value

-Due to the table topic changelog, keys and values should be serializable.
+Due to this changelog, both table keys and values must be serializable.

 .. seealso::